nv-morpheus/Morpheus/docs/source/extra_info/glossary.md

 <!-- Please keep these sorted alphabetically -->
 ## MLflow Triton Plugin
 Docker container published on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/containers/mlflow-triton-plugin), allowing the deployment of models in [MLflow](https://mlflow.org/) to [Triton Inference Server](#triton-inference-server).
-This is also available as a [helm chart](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-mlflow).
+This is also available as a [Helm Chart](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-mlflow).

+## module
+A Morpheus module is a type of work unit that can be utilized in the Morpheus stage and can be registered to a MRC segment module registry.
+Modules are beneficial when there is a possibility for the work-unit to be reused.

 ## Morpheus AI Engine
-A Helm Chart for deploying the infrastructure of the Morpheus AI Engine.
-It includes the Triton Inference Server, Kafka, and Zookeeper.
+A Helm Chart for deploying the infrastructure of Morpheus.
+It includes the [Triton Inference Server](#triton-inference-server), Kafka, and Zookeeper.
 Refer to [https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-ai-engine](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-ai-engine).

 ## Morpheus SDK CLI
 A Helm Chart that deploys the Morpheus container.
 Refer to [https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-sdk-client](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-sdk-client)

+## morpheus-sdk-client
+Another name for the [Morpheus SDK CLI](#morpheus-sdk-cli) Helm Chart.

 ## MRC
 [Morpheus Runtime Core (MRC)](https://github.com/nv-morpheus/MRC).
 Pipelines in MRC are low level representations of Morpheus [pipelines](#pipeline).